mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 - Time to dive into _dropdown.js_ file associated to my component:
   - Pretty much all my components have these 3 imports in their javascript
     files:
-    - **Component** is a class from the Glimmer library (DOM rendering engine made by the ember team) that allows me to define the behavior of my component and its UI logic.
-In React, Component is a base class that the developer can extend to create their own reusable components.
+    - `Component` is a class from the Glimmer library (DOM rendering engine made by the ember team) that allows me to define the behavior of my component and its UI logic.
+In the latest versions of React, functional components were introduced, meaning that they can be defined using regular JavaScript functions - this way, there is no need to extend a class from a Component base class.
-    - `{action}` is a method coming from @ember/object module.
-It is Ember's own object model, and it allows me to define an event handler in this case the ?`dropdown()` function that gets trigger when the user clicks on the button.
-There is no equivalent module in React, because objects are normally plain js objects.
+    - `{action}` is a method coming from the `@ember/object` module.
+It is Ember's own object model, it allows me to define an event handler, in this case, the `dropdown()` function that gets triggered when the user clicks on the button.
+In React, we can use regular functions as event handlers directly.
-    - And the last import {% raw %}`{tracked}`{% endraw %} from
+    - And the last import {% raw %}`{tracked}`{% endraw %} from `@glimmer/tracking`.
-      @glimmer/tracking.
 This is a module provided by glimmer framework that tells my code to keep an eye on a variable, in my case, the variable "open".
 This way, my app knows that when the value of this property changes, changes in the UI will be triggered.
-In React, we typically achieve this functionality using the built-in state management and the useState hook.
+In React, we typically achieve this functionality using the built-in state management and the `useState` hook.
 In my website this translates to - whenever a user clicks on the button, the value of the tracked variable changes, which controls the visibility of the dropdown's children and applies specific CSS classes.